polycube-network/polycube/Documentation/installation.rst

 Once the installation is completed, you can follow the :doc:`quickstart` instructions.

-Note: if you have llvm 6.0 installed, the installation script will fail.
-You can do:
+Note: if you have llvm 6.0 installed (check with ``apt list --installed | grep "llvm"``), the installation script will fail.
+In this case, remove llvm 6.0 before starting the installation script:

 ::
     sudo apt remove llvm-6.0 llvm-6.0-dev llvm-6.0-runtime

 Installing from source
 ----------------------